IP Address Formats: Decimal, Binary, Hex, and How to Convert

 Why Binary Matters for Subnetting

-The real reason every networking student needs to understand IP address binary is subnetting.
-When your computer determines whether a destination IP is on the local network or needs to be routed, it performs a bitwise AND operation between the IP address and the subnet mask.
+The real reason every networking student needs to understand IP binary is subnetting.
+Your computer must determine whether a destination IP is on the local network or needs routing.
+To decide, it performs a bitwise AND operation between the IP address and the subnet mask.

 IP Address: 11000000.10101000.00000001.00000001 (192.168.1.1)